Mindfulness Core Concepts

 - To be able to define mindfulness

 - To experience and reflect on a number of introductory mindfulness practices and the post-meditation inquiry process that support these

 - To acquire an introductory understanding of the three most common MBPs (MBCT, MBSR, MSC) while surveying other clinical and educational applications of mindfulness

 - To explore and appreciate the historical and theoretical roots of contemporary mindfulness

-- To analyze the evidence-base and mechanisms of mindfulness
+- To consider the evidence-base, mechanisms, and limitations of mindfulness